npage603/mlb_tour/README.md

 # mlb_tour
-The repository for all files related to the MLB Tour Road Trip project
+This is the repository for all files related to the MLB Stadium Tour project.